Proud Boys brawl leads to stabbings, arrests in Albany

 The Times Union also notes that members of law enforcement were “undercover” at the rally, monitoring the situation and witnessing the counter-protesters “allegedly instigating the confrontation with the Trump supporters.”

-While the surveillance video doesn’t capture words spoken between the sides, it clearly contradicts the account of law enforcement when it comes to who threw the first punch.
+While the surveillance video doesn’t capture any audio, it appears to contradict the account of law enforcement when it comes to who threw the first punch.

 “I believe that when the facts of this case come out, it will show that my client was defending himself from an unprovoked attack by self-identified Proud Boys, a radical racist organization,” Melissa A. Carpinello, lawyer for Contompasis, told the Times Union.